MVP3 Foundation

 Positive examples of ethical, respectful, and truthful media

-How we can use creativity and media to heal, educate, or uplift our communities
+How creativity and media can heal, educate, or uplift communities

-Projects may explore difficult topics, but must do so in a respectful, age‑appropriate, and educational way suitable for a school, homeschool, or community audience.
+Projects may explore difficult topics, but they must do so in a respectful, age-appropriate, non-graphic, and educational way suitable for a school, homeschool, or community audience.

 HOW TO SHAPE YOUR STORY

-Make it personal and real by using situations from everyday life (school, home, online, or community) without shaming or exposing anyone.
+Make it personal and rooted in real-life situations from school, home, online, or community life

-Show the problem and the hope: briefly show the challenge, then show a better choice, solution, or act of kindness.
+Show both the challenge and a hopeful solution, better choice, or act of kindness

-Use any creative format—drama, documentary, spoken word, music‑video style, or animation—as long as it remains respectful, age‑appropriate, and uplifting.
+Use any creative format—such as drama, documentary, spoken word, music-video style, or animation—so long as the final work remains respectful, age-appropriate, and uplifting

 CATEGORIES & LENGTH